Understanding Deepfakes: What Older Adults Need to Know

 Deepfakes are AI-generated videos, photos, and audio that fabricate or alter someone’s likeness—often to a shockingly realistic degree.
 These heavily manipulated pieces of digital content can make it appear a person has said or done something they never did.

 While sometimes used for fun or entertainment, deepfakes are increasingly being used for more malicious purposes—such as misinformation and scams.
-Deepfake scams pose an especially grave threat to older Americans, who reported fraud losses of $3.4 billion in 2023 (an 11% increase from 2022).1
+Deepfake scams pose an especially grave threat to older Americans.
+In 2025, people age 60+ filed more than 200,000 fraud complaints, with losses totaling $7.7 billion, according to the FBI’s Internet Crime Complaint Center (IC3).1

 What are some common deepfake scams to look out for?

-Below are five of the most common types of deepfake scams:
+Below are six common and growing types of deepfake scams:

 1. Investment scams